 Keep yourself safe and protected this winter.
 Consider getting a pair of nanospikes if you live anywhere that typically gets snow.
 Kahtoola NANOspikes are a great option.
-Simply slip them on over your sneaker.
-The spikes grip the snow and ice to make sure you don’t slip mid stride.
+They slip over your sneaker and grip the snow and ice to make sure you don’t fall mid stride.
 Yaktrax also makes traction cleats to slip over running shoes.

 If you are running in the morning or evening, wear a reflective vest and headlamp.
-Because there’s not as much daylight, these tools allow you to see and be seen by other people and cars.
+Because there’s limited daylight, these tools allow you to see and be seen by other people and cars.
 The Noxgear Tracer360 Reflective Vest has multiple colored light options on both the front and back plus reflective straps.

 Dress warmly and in layers